tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 These odds ratios were suspiciously high.
 I suspected this to be a typo in my code, but I found none, so I also computed these ratios from the fake data.
 I arrived at odds-ratios that were much smaller but still in the same direction.
-I was still suspicious, also because [XXX of the polarized probability distribution], so I used yet another model.
+I was still suspicious, also because I got some bimodal probability distributions when I compared the chance of using a dirty posture between corresponding public and private scenarios (XXX these graphs).

+I got more confident of my assessment that dirty postures are more common in public bathrooms, but I still wanted to try a different approach to check that.

 #### Approach 2: Does posture change, ignoring the direction of change?
 I reshaped the data such that the `dirtyposture` variable became two, one